eclipse-sumo/sumo/docs/web/docs/Tutorials/OSMWebWizard.md

 Scenario* in the control panel has been clicked.
 The scenario generation takes a couple of seconds or minutes (depending, among others, on the size of the scenario).
-Once the scenario generation process has finished, the SUMO-GUI starts and the simulation can be started by pressing the *Play* button.
+Once the scenario generation process has finished, the sumo-gui starts and the simulation can be started by pressing the *Play* button.

 ![wz04.jpg](../images/Wz04.jpg "wz04.jpg")